2E0PGS/blog/_drafts/a-state-of-tuners.md

 PAL-I

-## Adapters
+## Adapters and accessories

 You will need a range of adapters if you wish to use RTL devices.

 75 Ohm coax.

-Bias Tee for LNA power.
+Bias Tee for LNB power.

 LNB DC power blocker.
+Used for connecting a passive device like a Yagi to a tuner which supplies LNB power.
+Do not trust the LNB power option inside the set top box settings.
+Sometimes there isn't even a option.
+See eBay listing: [F Screw Type DC Power Blocking Blocker Inline In Line Connector Coupler 100994](https://www.ebay.co.uk/itm/F-Screw-Type-DC-Power-Blocking-Blocker-Inline-In-Line-Connector-Coupler-100994/112227310735)

 ## Polarisation